 Here are some specific things you can do or say to reinforce character:

 Not only can watching sports with kids be a really fun way to bond over a favorite team or player, but it can also be a perfect opportunity to point out character strengths from teamwork to perseverance.
 After cheering over a big touchdown or basket, point out how important the linebackers or passers were to the score: Even though they don’t get all the attention, the team wouldn’t be successful without the admirable work of supporting players.

 Share social media.

-From Facebook and Instagram to YouTube, social media is ripe with character lessons.
+From Facebook and Instagram to YouTube and TikTok, social media is ripe with character lessons.
 If you notice a post, photo, or video of something especially touching or beautiful, share it with your kid and comment on how much courage it took for the poster to share their story or creative expression.
 Discuss the risks involved with putting yourself out there and how important it is to take (reasonable) risks to be true to yourself, even though you might face criticism.

 Expand your horizons.